canonical/vanilla-framework/docs/en/base/forms.md

 ### Disabled

-Adding the `[disabled="disabled"]` attribute to an input will prevent user interaction.
+Adding the `disabled` attribute to an input will prevent user interaction.

 <div class="p-notification--information">
   <p class="p-notification__response">